 that I’m waiting to bestow, like any mother.

 Once, I walked angelic when I housed your sparkle,

 and then you were gone.
 I was dethroned as a Mother.

 My bones have ached to crack open and bear you,

 to push you panting into this world of mothers.

-I have heard you laugh, and heard you call me Mother.
+I have heard you laugh, I heard you call me Mother.

-Believe me, I have hoped for you, and I hope
+Believe me, I have hoped for you, and I ask

-you forgive me for not being your mother.
+you to forgive me for not being your mother.